evkx/evkx.github.io/content/models/chevrolet/silverado_ev/silverado_ev_srt/_index.md

 ## User Interface and Control

+The control interface for the Chevrolet Silverado EV SRT combines buttons, stalks, and screens for a seamless and user-friendly experience.

 The Chevrolet Silverado EV SRT has twin screens with information for the driver and passengers.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).

 Key screen details:

-- The  screen behind the steering wheel mounted into the dashboard is 5.0 inches large
+- The  screen behind the steering wheel on the left of the frame is 11.0 inches large
-- The touch screen on the dashboard's center is 11.0 inches large
+- The touch screen at the right part of the shared frame is 17.7 inches large

 The model does not include a head-up display.